DS3Lab/dataperf-vision-debugging/README.md

 For running locally:
 - Python (>= 3.7)

-The current version of this repo has only been tested locally on python 3.8.
+The current version of this repo has only been tested locally on Python 3.8 and Ubuntu 22.04.

 ## Installation

 Clone this repo to your local machine

 ```
-git clone git@github.com:DS3Lab/dataperf-vision-cleaning.git
+$ git clone git@github.com:DS3Lab/dataperf-vision-cleaning.git
 ```

 If you want to run the offline evaluation in your local environment, install the required python packages

 ```
-pip install -r requirements.txt
+$ pip install -r requirements.txt
 ```

 A template filesystem with the following structure is provided in the repo.
 By unzipping the resource file, the embeddings and ground truth will be placed in the appropriate folders.

 ```
-unzip -o cleaning_challenge_data.zip
+$ unzip -o cleaning_challenge_data.zip
 ```

 The resulting filesystem in the repo should look as follows